Chart Color Schemes

 Metford is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the Metford statistical area (Lv2) is around 4,730.
-This figure reflects an increase of 23 people since the 2021 Census, which reported a population of 4,707.
-The change is inferred from AreaSearch's estimation of the resident population at 4,728 following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
-This results in a density ratio of 1,954 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Natural growth primarily drove population growth for the area, contributing approximately 57% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Metford is around 4,730.
+This figure reflects an increase of 23 people from the 2021 Census count of 4,707.
+The latest estimate by AreaSearch, based on examination of ERP data released by the ABS in June 2024 and validation of new addresses since the Census date, is 4,728 residents.
+This results in a population density ratio of 1,954 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 56.99999999999999% to overall population gains during recent periods.

 Frequently Asked Questions - Population